fsi-open/datagrid/doc/en/columns/entity.md

 field and its taken from name under what column was registred in grid.
 Option is useful when you need to implode few fields from object in one column.

 **glue** Useful only when you need to implode data from few source object fields into one column.
-By default its single space character " ".

-**glue_multiple** Glue between many entities.
-(Similar to 'glue' option, but 'glue' is between many different fields in one colum.)
+**format** Useful when you need to format value before passing it to view.
+Value is formated with php ``sprintf`` function.
+There should be at least same count of ``mapping_fields`` option values as placeholders count in format string.
+This option can be used with ``glue`` option.

+**glue_multiple** Glue between objects from relation.
+Should be used if you want to display relation with many objects and add some separator between them.

 **relation_field** Field that relates to other entity (entities).